 I was prolific during the film era, but this didn't mean that it was easy to show my images to anyone.
 The Internet in the early 1990s wasn't photo-friendly: you had to download files through slow modems, and then process binary files on your local machine!
 The technology wasn't "there," so I only shared my photos in person, or by sending prints to my friends through the mail.
 It wasn't until the advent of the World Wide Web and the low-res digital photography era that my prolific photo frenzies had an Internet-ready outlet.
 The display and gallery tools were primitive, but gradually, the smart-phone era moved us to a point where having a phone-camera meant that you could take a photo, and share it within MOMENTS, rather than days.
 Since I already had a nearly-daily photo practice, the idea of putting my photo diary on-line made perfect sense to me.

 If you keep a camera (or camera phone, or phone camera, or digital camera, or...) with you at all times, you can record day-in-the-life scenes which defy conventions.
 Yes, can still record major life milestones, but you can also record a particularly pleasant sunrise while walking to work while knowing that it is unique, and there will never be one exactly like it during your lifetime.
-You don't have to limit yourself to the drunken selfies and "proof I have friends" conventions of the kids you know that outline the conformist rules of what-to-shoot now.
+You don't have to limit yourself to the drunken selfies and "proof I have friends" conventions!!
+Those are for the conformists who need to be told what to do, and YOU aren't like that! :)

-In my own practice, I am looking for special light.
+In my own practice, I am looking for great lighting on my subjects.
 Lighting is what MAKES a photograph good.
-My father has often said that you can't take a bad photograph in Yosemite, but I disagree: there are thousands of bad photos of Yosemite.
-The truly great photos of Yosemite occur when the lighting and weather is perfect, and those are vastly different from their overcast, midday, uninspired, vista-point-parking-lot counterparts.
+My father has often said that you can't take a bad photograph in Yosemite, but I disagree: there are thousands of bad photos of Yosemite!
+The truly great photos of Yosemite occur when the lighting and weather are perfect, and those are vastly different from their overcast, midday, uninspired, vista-point-parking-lot counterparts.
 Lighting makes or breaks a photo, and if you have a camera with you, especially during those "Golden Hours" near sunrise and sunset, you can take a technically impressive photo of otherwise uninspired buildings and places, which are great because of how they are lit.
 The lighting can really change the mood, can call attention to a child running, to a long shadow on an otherwise uninteresting wall...
 I've been late to work because the lighting on my walk to the train station lit something spectacularly that had never been lit quite that way before.
 It is worth the stop!

 Taking regular photos of my hometown, I wind up documenting changes I hadn't anticipated.
 I have photographs of murals that no longer exist, buildings that have completely new skins, construction sites which are now luxury hotels, saplings that are now trees, movie theaters that are now gyms...
 My collection has a documentary aspect that wasn't obvious at the time, but which is clear in retrospect.